 Third parties may seek to market biosimilar versions of any approved products.
-Alternatively, third parties may seek approval to market their own product similar to or otherwise competitive with our product candidates.
-In these circumstances, we may need to defend or assert our patents, including by filing lawsuits alleging patent infringement.
-If we were to initiate legal proceedings against a third party to enforce a patent covering our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid and/or unenforceable.
-In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
-Grounds for an invalidity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness, written description or non-enablement.
-Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld relevant information from the USPTO, or made a misleading statement, during prosecution.
+Alternatively, third parties may seek approval to market their own products similar to or otherwise competitive with our product candidates.
+In these circumstances, we may need to defend or assert our patents, including by filing lawsuits alleging patent infringement, which may lead to challenges to the validity or enforceability of our patents.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
-In any of these types of proceedings, a court or agency with jurisdiction may find our patents invalid or unenforceable.
 Even if we have valid and enforceable patents, these patents still may not provide protection against competing products or processes sufficient to achieve our business objectives.